Hygiene & Grooming

 Remember to be sensitive and respect the student’s privacy when teaching personal hygiene skills.
 Many of these skills can be more naturally taught at home by caregivers.
 Keeping hygiene products in a consistent location will make locating them easier.
 For students with low vision, either purchase items that provide high contrast or attach labels to the containers.

 Encourage the student to independently turn on and off the water at the sink, soap their own washcloth, blow and wipe their own nose and brush their teeth.
-Also have the physically able student flush the toilet and style their own hair.
-Students should learn to identify if their teeth are clean, if their face and hands are clean and if their body is clean and free of body odor.
+Also, have the physically able student flush the toilet and style their own hair.
+Students should learn to identify if their teeth are clean if their face and hands are clean and if their body is clean and free of body odor.

 Provide grooming supplies with contrasting colors for students with low vision and organize items in separate containers in a drawer so they can locate them independently.
 Don't miss opportunities during self-care routines to embed concepts (in/out, up/down, wide/narrow, depth, matching, rough/soft, front/back, etc.) and fine motor and tactual discrimination skills.
-Use, touch, and talk about the feel of a hair brush, toothbrush, wet and dry items (towels, soap, sponges), the lather of soap to promote finger sensitivity.
+Use, touch, and talk about the feel of a hairbrush, toothbrush, wet and dry items (towels, soap, sponges), the lather of soap to promote finger sensitivity.
 Squeeze toothpaste and wring washcloths to develop hand strength.
 Pull Kleenex from a tissue box to develop hand strength.
 Students should learn to identify if their hair is neat and styled and is clean.

-Sign up for free membership to access the FREE downloadable templates, handbooks and handouts on the Free Printables page along with access to the Goal Bank pages.
+Sign up for free membership to access the FREE downloadable handbooks and handouts on the Free Printables page along with access to the Goal Bank pages.
 Simply click on the Log In | Register link in the navigation bar.
 If you haven't joined yet, you will be prompted to create a password.

-Note: This curriculum is a digital pdf download.
+All products are digital pdf downloads.
 Once you make your purchase you will be directed to an order confirmation page where you will find the download link.
 This download will also be included on the receipt sent to the email address you provide.
 The pdf download can be found directly under the order number.
 If you encounter any difficulty, please let me know and I can assist you.
 Once you purchase the complete set you will have immediate access to the bonus pages!